 Conflicts of Interest may include any commercial associations or sources of support that might influence the manuscript.
 JMLIS requires a declaration of any Conflict of Interest to be included in the manuscript upon submission.

-All of the sources of funding for the work described in this publication should be acknowledged.
+All funding sources supporting the work must be declared in the declaration section at the end of the manuscript.
 If no funding is provided, the authors should indicate: "No funding has received for this work."

 The statement of Authors’ contributions of all authors must be described.